BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 **OBJECTIVES**

 The Battle of Helm's Deep is a huge battle fought across the entire fortress; as such, this scenario has five objectives for both sides to fight over.
-As this scenario will take a long time, we suggest you gather your friends and decide among you how long to play (we recommend at least five hours—possibly a whole weekend!), and whichever team has achieved the most objectives by the time the game ends is declared the winner!
+As this scenario will take a long time, we suggest you gather your friends and decide among you how long to play (we recommend at least five hours-possibly a whole weekend!), and whichever team has achieved the most objectives by the time the game ends is declared the winner!

-1. **Théoden** — If at the end of the game Théoden is still alive, the Good player claims this objective.
+1. **Théoden** - If at the end of the game Théoden is still alive, the Good player claims this objective.
 If Théoden has been slain, the Evil player claims this objective.

-2. **The Deeping Wall** — If at the end of the game the Deeping Wall has been destroyed, the Evil player claims this objective.
+2. **The Deeping Wall** - If at the end of the game the Deeping Wall has been destroyed, the Evil player claims this objective.
 If the Deeping Wall remains intact, the Good player claims this objective.

-3. **The Hornburg** — Whichever player has the most models within the Hornburg at the end of the game claims this objective.
+3. **The Hornburg** - Whichever player has the most models within the Hornburg at the end of the game claims this objective.

-4. **The Heroes of Helm's Deep** — There are eight Good Hero models within the fortress of Helm's Deep: Aragorn, Legolas, Gimli, Théoden, Gamling, Aldor, Haleth, and Haldir.
+4. **The Heroes of Helm's Deep** - There are eight Good Hero models within the fortress of Helm's Deep: Aragorn, Legolas, Gimli, Théoden, Gamling, Aldor, Haleth, and Haldir.
 If at the end of the game there are more of these Hero models alive than dead, the Good player claims this objective.
 If more of these Hero models have been slain, the Evil player claims this objective.

-5. **The Causeway** — Whichever player has the most models upon the causeway at the end of the game claims this objective.
+5. **The Causeway** - Whichever player has the most models upon the causeway at the end of the game claims this objective.

 **SPECIAL RULES**